ayyash91/Red-Team-vs-Blue-Team/README.md

  * The Red Team Role: discover vulnerability and exploit them.

- * Blue Team Role: detect the attack, set alarms,system hardening,mitigation to block/detect future attacks.
+ * Blue Team Role: detect the attack, set alarms,system hardening and mitigation to block/detect future attacks.

 ## <strong>Tools Used in The Project </strong>: